rentpath/schema-validator/README.md

 Options:
   -r, --registry-url URL  Avro schema registry url
-  -d, --schema-dir PATH   Path to directory of schemas to update -u, --update            If set, updates the schemas after checking them.
-By default, we only check them.
+  -d, --schema-dir PATH   Path to directory of schemas to update -h, --help
-  -h, --help
 ```